Witness Collection

-Witness Collection is one of the largest private collection of Vietnamese art in the world.
-It undertakes detailed research into the art in its collection and Vietnam's 20th century history, as well as providing state-of-the-art conservation.
+Witness Collection is one of the largest private collections of Vietnamese art in the world.
+It conducts detailed research into the art in its collection and Vietnam's 20th century history, as well as providing state-of-the-art conservation.

 The collection comprises approximately 2,000 works of Vietnamese modern and contemporary art since the early 20th century.
 The collection includes more than 120 Vietnamese artists, whose careers documented the changes that occurred in Vietnam during its recent history.

 Subjects range from folk, academic and propaganda art, in styles that include but are not limited to socialist realism, cubism, expressionism and abstraction.
 The collection reveals diverse social, political and historical commentaries.

 Collection

 History

 Witness Collection's origin traces to the founder's ambition to document Vietnam's post-war condition in 1984.
 The first works were acquired in Hanoi in 1987, including watercolours, silks, woodblock prints and drawings of villages and scenes in Hanoi.

 On subsequent trips to Vietnam, the collection was curated and developed.
 By 2002, the collection had grown to several hundred art works.
 Over the next year, and after in-depth advice from Vietnamese art specialists, Witness Collection was founded in 2002.
 Art works added to the collection after the organisation's creation were sourced from Vietnam, Thailand, Singapore, Hong Kong Taiwan, Japan, France, Italy, Australia and the United States.